ergoplatform/ergo-tool/docs/dex-blog-post.md

 Doc page:	https://aslesarenko.github.io/ergo-tool/api/org/ergoplatform/appkit/ergotool/dex/CreateSellOrderCmd.html
 ```

-Here is an example of using `dex:SellOrder` to submit the order to the blockchain - https://gist.github.com/greenhat/9536a7c13106f6a99530720504a6031a
+Here is an [example](https://gist.github.com/greenhat/9536a7c13106f6a99530720504a6031a) of using
+`dex:SellOrder` to submit the order to the blockchain.

 ## Buy Tokens

-You may also want to buy tokens, either because you believe it's value is going to surge
+You may also want to buy tokens, either because you believe it's value is going to surge or you need
-or you need one to participate in a dApp which require having some tokens or whatever
+one to participate in a dApp which require having some tokens or whatever reason you may have.
+You
-reason you may have.
-You can create a Bid order and submit it to the order book.
-The created
+can create a Bid order and submit it to the order book.
+The created order is a box (buyer box)
-order is a box (buyer box) protected with the special _buyer contract_ holding the necessary
+protected with the special _buyer contract_ holding the necessary amount of ERGs and checking in the
-amount of ERGs and specifying `tokenId` and `tokenAmount` you want to buy.
+contract the swap conditions (given `tokenId` and `tokenAmount` you want to buy).

 ```
 // Buyer contract